 - Media Arts and Technology BS

 Today’s graphic communication professionals serve the robust marketing communications, publishing, and packaging graphics industries by creating and producing integrated media across a range of platforms.
-RIT’s media arts and technology degree prepares students to manage content from concept through distribution across print, web, mobile, and social media.
+RIT’s media arts and technology degree prepares you to manage content from concept through distribution across print, web, mobile, and social media.
 The major includes courses in website creation and production, photography and imaging, professional and technical writing, database publishing, information architecture, multimedia strategies, digital asset management, and more.
-This combination provides you with the background you need for positions such as digital services specialist, marketing and communications coordinator, digital marketing associate, and media producer.
+This combination provides you a the background for positions as a digital services specialist, marketing and communications coordinator, digital marketing associate, and media producer.

 - New Media Design BFA